-For once, a Chinese company plans a US IPO with an old-fashioned business model that any investor can understand – auto rentals.
+For once, a Chinese company plans an IPO with an old-fashioned business model that any investor can understand — auto rentals.

 China Auto Rental has started the roadshow for an initial public offering on Nasdaq.
 China followers will be watching this IPO keenly to judge the current state of western investors’ love-hate relationship with all things Chinese, which has been going through a tough patch recently.